 - Reupload after rejection: typically 2-3 business days

-In no particular order — these are the issues we see flagged most often across indie author submissions.
+In no particular order.
+These are the issues we see flagged most often across indie author submissions.
 There are no public KDP statistics on rejection rates, so treat these as directional, not quantitative:

-- Spine width miscalculation — using the wrong per-page paper value, or switching paper type without recalculating.
+- Spine width miscalculation: using the wrong per-page paper value, or switching paper type without recalculating.

-- Insufficient bleed — exporting without the 0.125 inch bleed on all four edges.
+- Insufficient bleed: exporting without the 0.125 inch bleed on all four edges.

-- Low effective DPI on placed images — document is 300 DPI but placed photos upscale to sub-300.
+- Low effective DPI on placed images: document is 300 DPI but placed photos upscale to sub-300.

-- Text inside the trim safe zone — titles or author names cut off after trimming.
+- Text inside the trim safe zone: titles or author names cut off after trimming.

-- Fonts not embedded — common with old Canva exports and .otf files in outdated software.
+- Fonts not embedded: common with old Canva exports and .otf files in outdated software.

-- Barcode zone occupied — design text or artwork behind where the barcode auto-places.
+- Barcode zone occupied: design text or artwork behind where the barcode auto-places.

-- Unlicensed stock imagery — celebrity photos, paid stock without license on file.
+- Unlicensed stock imagery: celebrity photos, paid stock without license on file.

-- Trademark violations — visible logos, brands, or franchise references.
+- Trademark violations: visible logos, brands, or franchise references.

-- Spine text under 79 pages — the book is too thin to render spine text.
+- Spine text under 79 pages: the book is too thin to render spine text.

-- Color profile mismatch — LAB or spot colors submitted instead of CMYK or RGB.
+- Color profile mismatch: LAB or spot colors submitted instead of CMYK or RGB.

 Work through every item before you hit upload.
 This is the single most effective thing you can do to avoid rejection.

-Dimensions
+Dimensions and structure

-- Exact trim size matches KDP dashboard setting
+- 1. Exact trim size matches your KDP dashboard setting (6x9, 5.5x8.5, etc.)

-- 0.125 inch bleed on all four outer edges (top, bottom, left, right)
+- 3. 0.125 inch bleed present on all four outer edges (top, bottom, left, right)

-- Hardcover: 0.625 inch wrap on all four edges (outside of bleed)
+- 4. Hardcover only: 0.625 inch wrap on all four edges (outside of bleed)

 Resolution and color

-- Document set to 300 DPI
+- 6. Document set to 300 DPI

-- Every placed image verified at 300 DPI effective resolution
+- 7. Every placed image verified at 300 DPI effective resolution

-- Color profile: CMYK SWOP v2 for print, sRGB for ebook
+- 8. Color profile: CMYK SWOP v2 for print, sRGB for ebook

-- Spot colors converted to process
+- 9. Spot colors converted to process CMYK

 Text and fonts